Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Amplified costs are one reason why traders with small accounts are rarely profitable when using high ratios.
 Fees scale, and losses scale with them.

-Keep in mind that the actual percentage of spread distance does not change, only the position size.
+The actual spread percentage does not change with leverage, only the position size.

 Even moderate leverage can multiply fees to a level that wipes out the gains of otherwise good trades.